Roll your eyes, then drink some water!

 Guidelines provide a benchmark, but your needs vary depending on activity level, climate, and health.
 A simple rule of thumb: if you’re thirsty, drink water or other healthy fluids.
 Your body is usually a reliable guide.

-Why Dehydration Sneaks Up on Us (and It’s Not Just Mom)
+How and Why Dehydration Sneaks Up on Us

-As we age, our sense of thirst diminishes, meaning many older adults don’t feel thirsty until they’re already dehydrated—which, by then, is potentially dangerous.
+Age and thirst don't always keep pace.
+As we get older, our sense of thirst diminishes — meaning many older adults don't feel thirsty until they're already dehydrated.
+By that point, it can be genuinely dangerous.

-Even losing just 1–2% of body water—yes, just a couple of pounds—can impair cognitive performance, mood, and focus.
+And it's not just older adults.
+Even losing just 1–2% of body water — yes, just a couple of pounds — can impair cognitive performance, mood, and focus regardless of age.
+You don't have to be visibly wilting to feel the effects.

 The Takeaway